 To change who owns your house, you have to change the deed.
-That's just as true if you want to share title with your partner as when you sell to a new owner.
-The difference is that instead of giving up title, you transfer title from yourself to yourself, but with someone else added.
+That's just as true if you want to share the title with your partner as it is when you sell to a new owner.
+The difference is that instead of giving up the title, you transfer it from yourself to yourself, but with someone else added.

 Changing the Deed